dCache/dcache/docs/TheBook/src/main/markdown/install.md

 |   1:pgdg-redhat-repo-42.0-4          ################################# [100%]
 ```

 Then, install the server package for PostgreSQL.
-In this example, we
+The minimal supported PostgreSQL version
-are installing PostgreSQL v10.
-In general, we recommend using the
-latest version and upgrading your PostgreSQL version as new versions
+is 9.5.
+In general, we recommend using the latest version and upgrading your PostgreSQL version as
-become available.
+new versions becomes available.
+The example below uses PostgreSQL v10.

 ```console-root
 yum install postgresql10-server